DaneWeber/presentations/PragmaticProgrammer/Ch5-bend-or-break.md

  - Provide easy work-arounds for critical bugs.
  - Express details in a manner closer to the domain (DSL?)
  - Reusable code.

+Note: Flexible, easy-to-change code is important.
+We do a lot of metadata-driven work with our flags.

 #### Code vs. configuration

 ![Electro-magnetic spectrum](https://ka-perseus-images.s3.amazonaws.com/1f69f2373d9136ed9a061a3a1b64cbffe3abc9b2.png)

+Note: both code and configuration are human-readable computer instructions, so I see them on a continuum.

 #### YAGNI